Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Surgeons like Mark Bailey, MD, general surgeon on the medical staff at Baylor Medical Center at Garland, are skilled in minimally invasive thyroid surgery in which the instruments are passed through small incisions.
+Surgeons like Mark Bailey, MD, general surgeon on the medical staff at Baylor Scott & White Medical Center – Garland, are skilled in minimally invasive thyroid surgery in which the instruments are passed through small incisions.
 “This technique offers less pain and a faster recovery for patients,” Dr. Bailey says.

 Depending on the reason for the procedure, doctors can send many patients home just three to five hours after their surgery.

 “The shorter scars associated with the minimally invasive approaches are a huge plus for thyroid patients,” Dr. Bailey explains.
 “Because of the gland’s prominent location, traditional open surgery leaves a scar on the neck that is difficult to hide—unless you wear a lot of scarves or turtlenecks.”

 The typical thyroid incision measures 8 to 12 centimeters, or 3 to 5 inches.
 But with the smaller instruments, surgeons can shorten that to less than 1 inch.